 My word was "Island" and my first quilt was my attempt at a literal interpretation of the word through the use of a palm tree, sand, shells, angelina sea gulls and a driftwood hanger.

 "Island 2" was the allegorical quilt and I chose to portray an isolated person signifying lonliness, sadness and depression.
 The people at the beginning of the quilt are in the light, colorful and joyful.
-They are connected in a number of ways.
-The person at the end of the quilt is hidden in the tattered edges, alone and dark, a human island.
+They are connected in a

 "Island 3" was based on rules I made before I started work on the piece.
 My rules were created based on the Island I know best - Prince Edward Island where I was born and bred.
 The number 4 was significant, I wanted to include isolated elements and each element had to be composed of three parts.
 Once I had my rules established I could forget everything else and work just with them.
 This piece is therefore the most abstract of the quilts.